lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 This document does not further specify the content of the reqInfo and respInfo structures; those structures must be defined elsewhere.
 Each definition must assign an object identifier and specify the exact content of the corresponding field.
-The definition of the reqInfo structure must also specify the type of the respInfo structure.
+The definition of the reqInfo structure must also specify the type of the expacted respInfo structure.
 The message structure and the reqInfo or respInfo structures can use different encodings.
 For example, an ASN.1 message can contain reqInfo or respInfo encoded as JSON, if necessary.
 The reqInfo structure may be used to